MrRhuezzler/presence/README.md

 - The usual method of manually entering attendance is error prone and slow at times
 - We need a way for recording the attendance quickly and cheaply
 - Hardware methods are expensive.
 A fingerprint or face recognition device will take too much time to record the attendance of every single student in the classroom
-- Proxying should not be allowed
+- Proxying should be avoided as much as possible
-- The solution needs to be reliable (Methods like face recognition may not be reliable)
+- The solution needs to be reliable.

+### Database Design